AttackOnJasper/University-notes/notes/aws/aws.md

 ## Kinesis
 * Help collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information
 * Real-time data examples: purchases, stock, game data, iOT sensor data
+- Benefits
+	1. Real-time aggregation of data
+	1. Loading data into Redshift / EMR / S3 / DynamoDB
+	1. Parallel application readers

 ### Kinesis Data Streams
 * A massively scalable and durable real-time data streaming service
 * can be used to collect log and event data from sources such as servers, desktops, and mobile devices
+* Features
+	* can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk
 * Model
 	* Producers -> Shards (storage) -> consumers (analysis)
+- Data Blob
+	- the data that producer adds to a stream
+	- max size is 1 MB
+- Streams Record
+	- Unit of data stored in a stream
+	- Components
+		1. Partition key
+			- helps group the data by shard by telling which shard the data belongs to
+			- specified by the app putting the data into a stream
+		1. Sequence number
+			- unique id for records in a shard
+			- assigned when a producer calls `PutRecord` or `PutRecords` operations to add data to a stream
+		1. User records - actual data being sent to Kinesis
+* Shard
-		* Each shard is a sequence of data-records in a stream, each data record has a unique sequence number
+	- a sequence (group) of data-records in a stream, each data record has a unique sequence number
 	* Shard limit
 		* Read
 			* TPS: 5
 			* Data rate: 2 MB per sec
 		* Write
 			* 1000 records per sec
 			* Data rate: 1 MB per sec
-			* Retention period: 24 hours to 7 days
+		* Retention period: 24 hours (default) to 7 days
+			- can change via CLI
+	* Resharding
+		* enables you to increase or decrease the number of shards in a stream in order to adapt to changes in the rate of data flowing through the stream
-		* When data rate increases, need to increase the # of shards (resharding)
+		* the number of instances does not exceed the number of shards
+		* one worker can process any number of shards
+		- Options
+			1. Shard split
+			1. Shard merge
+- Producers
+	- Options
+		1. SDK Kinesis Streams API
+			1. `PutRecord`
+			1. `PutRecords` - recommended by AWS
+		1. KPL (Kinesis Producer Library)
+			- Helps write to 1 or more Kinesis Streams with an auto-retry configurable mechanism
+			- Features
+				1. Collects records to write multiple records to multiple shards per request
+				1. Aggregation
+					- Combine multiple user records into 1 Streams record
+					- Shard write capacity - 1 MB / sec & 1000 Streams record / sec
+					- Can combine user records to fill up the 1 MB / sec space , thus improving the throughput of each shards
+				1. Collection (batching)
+					- Combine multiple Streams records into a single HTTP request with `PutRecords` API operation
+			- KCL integration
+			- Use cases
+				- inject thousands of requests per sec
+			- Not suitable when
+				- producer app cannot incur additional processing delay
+		1. Kinesis Agent
+			- Standalone java app that Kinesis provides
-* Features
+			- Features
-	* can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk
+				1. Monitor multiple directories and write to multiple streams
+				1. Can pre-process data
+					1. Multi-line record to single line
+					1. Convert data to JSON format
+- Consumers
+	- KCL (Kinesis Consumer Library)
+		- consumes and processes data
+		- features
+			1. Contains a Record Processor
+			1. Resharding
+			1. Load balancing
+			1. Checkpointing
+			1. De-aggregation
 	* Order
 		* Cannot guarantee the order across shards
 		* Kinesis gives you the ability to consume records according to a sequence number applied when data is written to the Kinesis shard
-* Re-sharding
-	* enables you to increase or decrease the number of shards in a stream in order to adapt to changes in the rate of data flowing through the stream
-	* the number of instances does not exceed the number of shards
-	* one worker can process any number of shards
+	* Checkpointing - track processed records (via DDB)
+		- Uses unique DDB for each app to track app state
+		- As KCL uses the name of Streams app to create DDB table, application names should be unique
+			- The DDB that KCL creates would have 10 WCU and 10 RCU
+				- Cases where RCU/WCU is not enough
+					1. Frequent checkpointing in app
+					1. Too many shards
+		- Each row in DDB table represents a shard
+			- Hash key is the shard id
+- Loads data into S3 / ElasticSearch / Redshift / DDB
+	- Can use
+		1. Kinesis Connector Library (Java)
+			- Kinesis Stream -> iEmitter -> other AWS services
+		1. Spark Streaming
+		1. Lambda
+			- Can auto read records from Kinesis streams and process them

 ### Kinesis Firehose
 * reliably load streaming data into data lakes, data stores, and analytics tools
+* Features
 	* capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near-real-time analytics
 	* automatically scales to match the throughput of your data and requires no ongoing administration
-* can also batch, compress, transform, and encrypt the data before loading it
+	* can also batch, compress (e.g. reduce storage in S3), transform, and encrypt the data before loading it
+	* No storage, while KDS has
 * Components
 	1. Delivery streams
 	1. Records of data and destinations
 * Model
 	* Producers -> Kinesis Firehose (lambda - capture & transform) -> S3 / Redshift / ElasticSearch
-* No storage, while KDS has
+- Methods to load data into Firehose
+	1. Kinesis agent
+	1. AWS SDK
+		- `PutRecord` / `PutRecordBatch`
+- Data Transformation
+	- Flow
+		1. Firehose buffers incoming data up to 3 MB
+		1. Invokes Lambda to transform data async (will retry 3 times)
+		1. Transformed data sent back to Firehose for buffering and then delivers to destination
+	- Lambda params for transformation
+		1. recordId - need to be consistent before / after transformation
+		1. result - transformed record status
+		1. data - transformed data payload
+- Delivery
+	- Buffer size (1 - 128 MB) / buffer interval (60 - 900 sec)
+		- Determines how data is packed and sent to other AWS services
+		- Firehose can raise the buffer size dynamically to catch up if there were errors
+	- Error handling
+		1. S3 - retries delivery for up to 24 hours; data would be lost if past 24 hours
+		1. Redshift - retry duration can be configured between 0 - 7200 seconds from copying from S3
+			- Manifest files could be created for backfilling

 ### Kinesis Analytics
 * analyze streaming data, gain actionable insights, and respond to your business and customer needs in real time